 Avionics for the F-16A included defensive countermeasures, UHF & VHF radios, identification friend or foe (IFF) unit, TACAN beacon navigation set, ILS landing set, and multimode radar.
 The backbone of the countermeasures system was the Itek AN/ALR-69 radar warning receiver (RWR), featuring antennas on the top and bottom of the rear of the tailfin, on each side of the nose, and under the engine intake.
 Warning was provided on cockpit displays and the pilot's headphones.
 Elements of the countermeasures suite varied between different nations that acquired the F-16, but all could carry a jamming pod on a centerline stores pylon.

-Although there had been a tendency to delete gun armament in the previous generation of jet fighters such as the Phantom, this had been recognized as a blunder, and the F-16A had built-in armament consisting of a single General Electric (GE) six-barreled Gatling-type 20 millimeter M61A1 cannon, with 500 rounds of ammunition.
+Although there had been a tendency to delete gun armament in the previous generation of jet fighters such as the Phantom, this had been recognized as a blunder, and the F-16A had built-in armament consisting of a single General Electric (GE) 20-millimeter M61A1 six-barreled Gatling cannon, with 500 rounds of ammunition.
 The gun fired out a port on top of the left wing root extension, just behind the pilot's seat, with the ammunition drum behind the cockpit.
-The position of the cannon muzzle prevented gun gas ingestion into the air intake and avoided blinding the pilot with muzzle flash.
+The position of the cannon muzzle prevented gun gas ingestion into the air intake, and avoided blinding the pilot with muzzle flash.

-The F-16A had a single centerline stores pylon, three stores pylons on each wing, and wingtip launch rails for Sidewinder AAMs, for a total of nine stores pylons.
+The F-16A had a single centerline stores station; three stores stations on each wing; and wingtip launch rails for Sidewinder AAMs, for a total of nine stores stations.
 Maximum external load was 9,275 kilograms (20,450 pounds).

 The two-seat F-16B had exactly the same dimensions as the single-seat F-16A, with the second seat in the F-16B obtained by removing a fuselage fuel tank, reducing internal fuel capacity by 17%.
 The F-16B was intended as a conversion trainer and of course had dual controls.
 Both variants were produced on the same production lines.
 The F-16B was fully combat-capable, allowing it to be used both for training and for operational missions where the workload required two aircrew.
 About one F-16B was acquired for every six F-16As.

-* The P&W F100 turbojet was an impressive engine, but the Air Force was not happy with it, claiming it didn't meet its longevity spec, and that it also suffered from a tendency to go into a violent oscillation under some conditions.
-This led to an exhausting cycle of finger-pointing between the USAF and P&W, with the Air Force publicly criticizing Pratt & Whitney, while P&W engineers insisted that the Air Force was not only failing to follow documented maintenance procedures, but was ignoring P&W's recommendations on how to deal with the problems.
+* The P&W F100 turbojet was an impressive engine -- but the Air Force was not happy with it, claiming it didn't meet its longevity spec, and that it also suffered from a tendency to go into a violent oscillation under some conditions.
+There was a wearying cycle of finger-pointing between the USAF and P&W, with the Air Force publicly criticizing Pratt & Whitney, while P&W engineers insisted that the Air Force was not only failing to follow documented maintenance procedures, but was ignoring P&W's recommendations on how to deal with the problems.

 In any case, the feud led the Air Force to work with General Electric to develop an alternate engine, based on the GE F101 bypass turbojet used on the Rockwell B-1 bomber.
 The first FSD F-16A was refitted with the GE F101 and performed its initial flight on 19 December 1980.
 The only visible distinction between the "F-16/101", as it was called, and a stock F-16 was that the sides of the engine exhaust were noticeably curved, not straight as they were for the P&W F100 engine.
 The F-16/101 made 58 test flights to July 1981.
 The GE powerplant was not adopted for the time being, but the wheels had been set in motion that would eventually see a GE engine fitted to the F-16.